Bromeliads boast wide leaves that are sword-shaped or scoop-like and develop around a central “cup,” which preserves water in the plant’s habitat.

 Proven Tips to Care For Bromeliad Plants

-Bromeliads are air plants so you need not bother to be bound to strict schedules when growing these species.
+Bromeliads are air plants, so you need not be bound to strict schedules when growing these species.

-Below are some of the tips that are essential for your Bromeliad to thrive.
+Below are some of the tips that are essential for your Bromeliad varieties to thrive.

-- You can place the plant in bright indirect light for at least 5 to 7 hours, and if there is low light indoors, you can insert grow lights.
+- You can place the plant in bright indirect light for at least 5 to 7 hours, and in low light conditions, you can insert grow lights.

-- You can also use a mixture of perlite, peat moss, and pine bark to make them well-draining and water-retaining soil for your Bromeliad.
+- You can also use a mixture of perlite, peat moss, and pine bark to make the best soil for your Bromeliad.
 Consider the soil pH ranging from 5.0 to 6.0.

 - Catering every 3-4 months during the growing season with general-purpose 20-20-20 fertilizer will be enough.

-- Maintain the temperature between 70 and 90 degrees Fahrenheit as it likes warmer temperatures.
+- Maintain the temperature between 70 and 90°F as it likes warmer temperatures.

-- You need to water them when the top inches are dry; watering once a week will be enough.
+- It would be best to water them when the top inches are dry, i.e., once a week.

-- Mealybugs are the most common Bromeliad pests which can damage its foliage so you need to use a cotton swab dipped in rubbing alcohol to get rid of them.
+- Mealybugs are the most common Bromeliad pests; you need rubbing alcohol to eliminate them.

-The Bromeliad varieties can make your entire house and garden a real paradise with their multicolored leaves and towering flowers.
+The Bromeliad varieties can make your entire house and garden a natural paradise with their multicolored leaves and towering flowers.

-Besides ornamental convenience, bromeliads also purify the air and relax the nerves, leveraging your plantsmen lifestyle.
+Besides ornamental convenience, Bromeliads also purify the air and relax the nerves, leveraging your gardener’s lifestyle.

 Good luck!